 Printed and Dyed Textiles

 Explore & experiment with a range of print techniques onto fabrics. develop print designs from sketchbooks.
-There will be a Museum visit each term.
 Suitable for all abilities.

 Term 1: Block printing, monoprint and dyed fabrics.